human-d3v/f_magazine/NeoVim_as_IDE.md

 sudo dnf install python3-devel python3-virtualenv python3-pandas python3-numpy
 ```
 #### LSP Support
-As a researcher and data scientist, my implementation of Python may be
-different than those in the development sphere.

-- [pyright](https://github.com/microsoft/pyright) for language server support,
+[pyright](https://github.com/microsoft/pyright) for language server support,
   static type checking, and code completion with `nvim-lsp-cmp`.
   - This can be installed using `:MasonInstall pyright` from the command line
     in NeoVim.
-    - *pyright relies on npm to install.
+  - *pyright relies on **npm** to install.
 Refer to the TypeScript section on instructions of how to install npm*

 #### Workflow Specific Configuration
+As a researcher and data scientist, my implementation of Python may be
+different than those in the development sphere.

 If you are hoping to work in a way similar to R-Programming Language, where you
 send commands to a terminal to work with data stored in memory, These two
 functions are used to create a python REPL and send selections of code to be
 evaluated in the REPL.
-You can add these to your
+You can add these functions to a
 `~/.config/nvim/after/plugin/python.lua` file.

 ```lua